al3xisrobles/tempClimateFund/README.md

 ### Overall impression of the experience
 The experience was very easy and efficient.
 ChatGPT-4o proved to be a highly capable model for rapid prototyping and generating reliable code.

+# Evanston Climate Fund Web App Prototype

+### What the code is doing
+- Editable text box that render Markdown as HTML
+- Save and Cancel buttons for editing text

+### Structure and function
+- src/App.jsx: Main application component
+- src/components/EditableTextBox.jsx: Editable text box component.
+Uses `showdown`, an npm package, to convert from markup to HTML.
+- src/index.css: Tailwind CSS configuration